SourabhMulay/Database-Management-System/Nptel/E-R Conceptual Model.md

 So this all relationships form a Relationship Set!

-We can also visualise the relation between the Book and Supplier which can be shown as Supplied By:
+We can also visualise the relation between the Book and Supplier which can be shown as Supplied By: and it's by defination a Set so it cannot have the duplicates!

 <img width="1031" height="563" alt="image" src="https://github.com/user-attachments/assets/d8e53b78-f381-46c9-86fe-4238240f70e1" />